Hovercraft-Studio/oversite/server/README.md

 ## TODO:

-- Shared .env between all apps (and TD) for IP addresses and otherwise
+- [MOVED TO package.json] Shared .env between all apps (and TD) for IP addresses and otherwise
 - Show a list of all connected clients in the UI
 - Add a web component that would selectively hydrate the app state from the new api routes
 - Fix IP address in querystring in client demo app